Stop Running from High Mortgage Interest

 • how conveniently close it is to your work

-• that you are finally returning to neighborhood that built you
+• that you are finally returning to the neighborhood that built you

 In 2019 and 2020, the market seemed a little crazy.
 Demand shot up.
 Supply was severely lacking.
 Prices skyrocketed.
 Bidding wars ensued.
 You can pay what you want for a home (hey, it’s a free country) but you can’t always borrow what you want to pay.
 That put people with cash-in-hand in a premium position.

 The Wasatch Front Regional Multiple Listing Service (WFR-MLS) tracks housing market statistics.
-Two of the many statistic it tracks are:
+Two of the many statistics it tracks are:

 • listing price